Hormone Therapy for Prostate Cancer

 Several types of hormone therapy can be used to treat prostate cancer.

-Treatments to lower androgen levels
+Treatment to lower testicular androgen levels

 Orchiectomy (surgical castration)

 This is done as an outpatient procedure.
 It is probably the least expensive and simplest form of hormone therapy.
 But unlike some of the other treatments, it is permanent, and many men have trouble accepting the removal of their testicles.
+Because of this, they may choose treatment with drugs that lower hormone levels (such as an LHRH agonist or antagonist) instead.

 Some men having this surgery are concerned about how it will look afterward.
 If wanted, artificial testicles that look much like normal ones can be inserted into the scrotum.